verilator/verilator/docs/guide/exe_verilator.rst

    marking only those signals that need public_flat_rw is typically significantly better performing.

+.. option:: --public-depth <level>

+   Enables public as with :vlopt:`--public-flat-rw`, but only to the specified depth of modules.
+   It operates at the module maximum level, so if a module's cells are A.B.X and A.X, the a --public-depth 3 must be used to make module X public, and both A.B.X and A.X will be public.

 .. option:: --public-params

    Declares all parameters public as if they had